 - Are you worried that some charities who call are not legitimate?
-Check out the charities section of the Canadian Consumer Handbook.
+Check out the Donation and charities page.

 - Be careful when you shop and interact online.
 Keep your guard up for scams and bogus offers.
-For information and help when you shop online visit:
+For information and help when you shop online visit Online Shopping.

 Negotiate the price of an item with the seller.
 You may have better luck if you are polite and reasonable.